 Over a period of time, the molded device will alter the flavor of the cigars.
-It is always a good idea to check the humidor’s moisture level at least once a week and make sure that no patches of mold have started to form on the cigars.
+It’s always a good idea to check the humidor’s moisture level at least once a week and make sure no patches of mold have started to form on the cigars.

 If mold has started to form, the offending cigars should be removed and the humidor should be cleaned with a dry cloth and aired out.
 A light-gray dusting of bloom on the wrapper is permissible because that is a sign that the cigar is properly aging.